Aashish-Raghav/Advanced-Python-Concepts/readme.md

 **What are Metaclasses?**
 Metaclasses are a powerful feature in Python that allow you to control the creation and behavior of classes themselves.
 While classes define how instances (objects) behave, metaclasses define how classes behave.
-They are most commonly used for advanced patterns such as enforcing singletons, automatic attribute creation, or debugging class creation.
+They are most commonly used for advanced patterns such as enforcing singletons, automatic attribute creation, auto-registering subclasses, or debugging class creation.

 **What we've covered in code:**